artembrandt03/Linux-CL-Udemy-Bootcamp/README.md

 - `nano`, `sudo`, `crontab`, and more!

 This README serves as a reference for my progress and as a showcase of my commitment to improving my Linux proficiency!
-From now on you can refer to what I've learned throughout each section :)
+From now on you can refer to what I've learned throughout each section as you are reading my notes :)

 ## Section 1-3: Introduction & Using the terminal